Preparing for disaster recovery with Identity Management

 - Consider performing backups on hidden replicas.
 IdM services can be shut down on hidden replicas without affecting IdM clients.

-For example, if your IdM deployment uses the integrated Certificate Authority (CA), a backup of a non-CA replica will not capture CA data.
-Similarly, a backup of a replica that does not have the KRA installed will not capture KRA data.
+For example, if your IdM deployment uses an integrated Certificate Authority (CA), a backup run on a non-CA replica will not capture CA data.
+Red Hat recommends verifying that the replica where you perform an

 Examples of using the